 fat + sugar = slow sugar

-So no hypo treatment from these, that’s for sure!
-The glycemic index of most chocolates are below 50, which means they raise blood sugar slowly.
+So no hypo treatment from these, that's for sure!
+The glycemic index of most chocolates is below 50, which means they raise blood sugar slowly.
 And beware of chocolate candy bars, their glycemic index varies a lot from one another, so checking your favorite one before using it for hypos is recommended.
-My personal favorite, Mars, is around 90, so it’s good.
+My personal favorite, Mars, is around 90, so it's good.
 They can range as low as 21, which is really slow.
-David Mendosa’s Glycemic Index List is a terrific resource for learning more.
+This "glycemic index and diabetes" page from the American Diabetes Association is a great resource for learning more.

 Diabetic Easter Egg - Does one fit best?